ScientificC/cmathl/README.md

 Currently, all functions defined in cml have an alias which allows greater readability when working with the library.
 These aliases allow, for example, functions such as `real_sin` and`complex_cosh` to have aliases that are much more readable, such as `sin` and`ccosh` respectively.
 Then, this could bring certain incompatibilities with libraries like `math.h`, since these aliases will be defined as long as they are not indicated otherwise, and this may not be compatible with math definitions.

 By defining `CML_NO_ALIASES`, these aliases will not be defined, leaving only the original functions names and, thus, allowing greater compatibility.

+### Math Library

+By default, cml will use some math functions from the header `math.h` if it is available.
+If the header `math.h` is not avaliable, disabled by defining `CML_NO_MATH`, cml will use its own definition of them.

 ### Math Precision